James Muir

-Biography

-Raised in a working-class household in Scotland, Muir left school in July 1907 at the age of 15 to work for the Commercial Bank of Scotland.
-In 1911, he met a Canadian who introduced him to the Royal Bank of Canada.
-In January 1912, he emigrated to Canada to work for the bank.
-While first working on the prairies, he eventually was assigned to Montreal.
+Early life and education

+James Muir was born on 11 November 1891 in Scotland to William Muir and Jane Clark.
+He received his early education in a one-room school, and then later in the Peebles, Scottish Borders high school.
+In 1907, he left school to work for the Commercial Bank of Scotland.

+Career

+In January 1911, Muir emigrated to Canada to work for the Royal Bank of Canada.
+In 1945, Muir assumed the role of general manager of the Royal Bank of Canada.
+Four years later, in 1949, he replaced Sydney Dobson as president.

+During his tenure as president of the Royal Bank of Canada, the bank's performance increased.
+By 1958, the bank held 38% of all Canadian mortgages.
+Under Muir's tenure, the bank held approximately 25% of the Canadian banking industry by 1960.

+Muir maintained professional relationships with politicians, bankers, and corporate attorneys, such as Quebec's premier Maurice Duplessis, Canadian prime minister Louis St. Laurent, Canadian cabinet minister C. D. Howe, bankers such as Graham Towers, and corporate attorneys like Lazarus Phillips.

+Philanthropy

+In 1954, Muir was named Honorary Chief of the Blood Band of the Blackfoot Indian Confederacy in honor of his leadership and humanitarianism.

+Personal life and death

 In 1919, Muir married Phyllis Marguerite Brayley.
-In 1949, he replaced Sydney Dobson as president.
-During his time as RBC's president, the bank grew significantly, in part due to his close relationships with elite politicians, bankers, and corporate attorneys including Quebec's premier Maurice Duplessis, Canadian prime minister Louis St. Laurent, Canadian cabinet minister C. D. Howe, bankers such as Graham Towers, and corporate attorneys like Lazarus Phillips.

 On 10 April 1960, he died of a massive heart attack while driving in Scotland.
 He is buried at Mount Royal Cemetery in Montreal.